Licensed, Insured & Trustworthy Deck Building Specialists in Sydney

 Availability of Trex in Australia

-Trex Transcend is the range currently available in Australia and was first introduced in 2010.
-It has been engineered with a propriety Shell technology that protects against fading, staining, scratching, and mildew.
-Trex transcend offers the ultimate in beauty and performance – with an unrivalled 25-year stain and fade warranty.
-With Transcend, your deck will not only look beautiful now but for decades to come.
 Beautiful and durable, Trex Transcend decking has been engineered to withstand gruelling temperatures associated with bushfires.
-Boasting Bushfire Attack Levels of BAL-19 (grooved boards) and BAL-29 (square boards), this non-combustible decking material can endure the windborne embers and burning debris that accompany heat fluxes between 19 and 29 kW m2.
+Boasting Bushfire Attack Levels of BAL-19 (grooved boards) and BAL-29 (square boards), this non-combustible decking material can endure the windborne embers and burning debris accompanying heat fluxes between 19 and 29 kW m2.

 Havana Gold

 Havana Gold is a warm, brown colour with hues of honey and caramel.
-The warm glimmer delivers a rich, exotic aesthetic look which is designed to mimic tropical hardwoods like teak.
+The warm glimmer delivers a rich, exotic aesthetic look designed to mimic tropical hardwoods like teak.
 The eco-friendly board has a natural wood-grain pattern and subtle shading for an authentic streaked look straight from the tropics.

 Tiki Torch